 Now is the great time for former Champions League Winners and veritable giant-killers FCSB to come back to the top.
 It’s a definite possibility in the next couple of seasons if you nurture the current golden class, which consists of such great young players as Dennis Man, Florin Tanase, Olimpiu Morutan, Dragos Nedelcu and Florinel Coman.

 Club Athletico Velez Sarsfield

 Finally, an option outside of Europe, Velez is one of the oldest and most successful clubs in Argentina.
 However, Velez have not won Primera Division since 2012.
 They have a reputation of producing some very talented players, such as Santiago Caseres, Lucas Romero, Nico Otamendi, and Maximilian Romero, who have all left to play for top-flight clubs in Europe.
 Current academy products have the potential to surpass the previous generation by far.
 The current academy wonderkids Thiago Almada, Nico Dominguez, Matias Vargas, Lucas Robertone, and Francisco Ortega are probably the best talents Argentina has to offer.
-This turns Club Velez into a joy to manage to get the satisfaction of seeing them flourish to their full potential.
+This turns Club Velez into a joy to manage.
+Particularly if you are looking for the satisfaction of seeing wonderkids flourish to their full potential.
 As long as you are able to fight off the prying eyes of the big clubs once they come sniffing.

-Make sure you follow us on our social media platforms and let us know if this guide has helped you create your own Golden Generation:
+Make sure you follow us on our social media platforms.
+Please let us know if this guide has helped you create your own Golden Generation:

 Other articles you may enjoy: